Modern Web Apps

 WaveMaker Apps are built using open-standards based technology stack, without any lock-in to vendor specific frameworks.
 Apps built can be freely distributed without any licensing concerns and deployed on any platform of your choice.

-- Front-end: Angular JS 1.x version for user interface, data binding and events.
+- Front-end: Angular 7.x version for user interface, data binding and events.
 Bootstrap provides responsive layouts for various form factors

 - Object Relational Mapping (ORM): Hibernate and JPA provide standards based ORM layer and Entity model for database interaction